SAP-samples/abap-platform-rap640/exercises/ex4/README.md

 ## Step 2: Implement new action `createPurchRqnBAPISave`

 You will now create a whole new action in the RAP BO, called `createPurchRqnBAPISave`.
-Open the behavior definition `ZR_SHOPCARTTP_###` and define a new action with the following code snippet:
+Open the behavior definition `ZR_SHOPCART_###` and define a new action with the following code snippet:

 <details>
   <summary>🔵 Click to expand</summary>